cmaloney/dcos-docs/_pages/usage/services/cassandra.md

     --azure_key=<key>
 ```

-In order to upload to Azure, you need to specify the "azure://" protocol for the external location along with setting the Azure flags for Azure storage account and a secret key.
+To upload to Azure, you must specify the "azure://" protocol for the external location along with setting the Azure flags for Azure storage account and a secret key.

 Check status of the backup: